codio-templates/processing-demo/.guides/content/Introduction-to-Objects-Lab-5-3445.md

 ### Add the Like Icon

 Like the avatar and the username, the like icon and the number of likes will be side-by-side.
-To do this, these components will first go into the `likesPanel`, which will then be added to the `infoPanel`. **Note**, you will not see the heart icon because the `li`
+To do this, these components will first go into the `likesPanel`, which will then be added to the `infoPanel`. **Note**, you will not see the heart icon because the `likesPanel` has not yet been added to the `infoPanel`.

 ```java
     // create user comments